Offline dedicated quantum attacks on block cipher constructions based on two parallel permutation-based pseudorandom

-Based on the above $p$-XOR-type function constructed by TPP-PRFs, we now propose an offline dedicated quantum attack on them, utilizing the truncated technique in the Q1 (Q2) model, which reduces query complexity to the encryption oracle.
+Based on the above $p$-XOR-type functions constructed by TPP-PRFs, we propose an offline dedicated quantum attack on TPP-PRF-based constructions in the Q1 and Q2 models (see Algorithm~\ref{al:p-xor}).

-We present a new algorithm, termed the offline dedicated quantum attack on TPP-PRFs-based construction, which integrates the offline Simon's algorithm with the dedicated quantum attack on $p$-XOR-type function.
-The main idea is to separate this attack into two phases: the online phase, which prepares the superposition state $|\psi_{G_1^{\mathcal L}}\rangle$ through classical or quantum queries to the encryption oracle $U_{g_1}$ (with classical queries requiring $2^n$ in the Q1 model by Algorithm~\ref{al:p-xor-G}, and quantum queries requiring parallel access to $2^t$ distinct $U_{g_1}$ in the Q2 model by Algorithm~\ref{al:p-xor-G2}), and the offline computation phase, which performs the remaining quantum computations independently of the encryption oracle (with the test procedure checking whether the function $F^{\mathcal L}$ has a period without any new query to the encryption oracle in Algorithm~\ref {al:p-xor-test}).
-This separation significantly reduces the query complexity, as Grover iterations are executed offline after a limited number of online interactions.
+This algorithm is developed by integrating the offline Simon's algorithm with the dedicated quantum attack on block ciphers via the construction of $p$-XOR-type functions.
+Our algorithm is separated into two phases: the online phase prepares the superposition state $|\psi_{G_1^{\mathcal L}}\rangle$ via classical or quantum queries to the encryption oracle $U_{g_1}$ (requiring $O(2^n)$ classical queries in the Q1 model by Algorithm~\ref{al:p-xor-G}, or $O(2^t\cdot (n-t))$ quantum queries in the Q2 model by Algorithm~\ref{al:p-xor-G2}), and the offline phase performs the remaining quantum computations independently of the encryption oracle (using the test procedure in Algorithm~\ref {al:p-xor-test} to check whether the function $F^{\mathcal L}$ has a hidden period without any new queries to the encryption oracle).
+This separation achieves a reduction in query complexity, as Grover iterations are executed offline after a limited number of online interactions.

-Now, we introduce the offline dedicated quantum attack on block ciphers based on $p$-XOR-type function in the Q1 (Q2) model by Algorithm~\ref{al:p-xor}.